^

 Pharmacodynamics

-The antihypertensive effect is associated with a decrease in minute blood volume, suppression of renal renin release and a decrease in sympathetic stimulation in relation to peripheral vessels.
+The antihypertensive effect is associated with a decrease in minute blood volume, suppression of renal renin release processes and a decrease in sympathetic stimulation in relation to peripheral vessels.

 Pharmacokinetics